Disney Channel airs episode 16 of MMC. The musical group

 Mintz's studio and go on to start Warner Bros. and Metro-Goldwyn-Mayer animation studios!)
 Sound will

-later be added to Plane Crazy when it is re-released in March 1929.
+later be added to Plane Crazy and officially released in March 1929, 4 months after Steamboat Willie.

 1937: